Boris Johnson fined for birthday party in Cabinet Room, No 10 confirms

 Northern Ireland minister Conor Burns previously said Mr Johnson was “ambushed by a cake” at the event, at which up to 30 people are said to have gathered and sung Happy Birthday.

+“Whilst she believed that she was acting in accordance with the rules at the time, Mrs Johnson accepts the Metropolitan Police’s findings and apologises unreservedly,” her spokeswoman said.

+PA news agency has been told that Mrs Johnson “briefly attended” the Cabinet Room with their then-newborn baby, Wilfred, during the PM’s lunch break and alongside “some socially distanced staff”.

-Labour leader Sir Keir Starmer has called for the Prime Minister and Mr Sunak to resign following the issuing of fines.
+Labour leader Sir Keir Starmer has called for the Prime Minister and Mr Sunak to resign following the issuing of fines for breaking coronavirus laws.

+Speaking in Preston, the former director of public prosecutions said the police’s decision marked the “first time in the history of our country that a prime minister has been found to be in breach of the law”.

+He accused Mr Johnson of “repeatedly” lying about what happened behind the famous black door of No 10 and said he and Mr Sunak had “dishonoured” the sacrifices made by Britons during the coronavirus pandemic.

 His party has joined the chorus of demands for the Commons to be recalled from its two-week Easter break and allow Mr Johnson to “tender his resignation” in person to MPs.

-The push for a recall has also been made by the Liberal Democrats and Plaid Cymru.
+The push for a recall has also been made by the Liberal Democrats and Plaid Cymru, while Scottish First Minister Nicola Sturgeon has been among those of prominence to demand the PM quits.

 A Labour spokeswoman said: “Boris Johnson promised he would give a statement to the House of Commons, so we want to hear from the Prime Minister at the earliest possible opportunity to give him the chance to correct his lies and tender his resignation.